- This topic has 2 replies, 2 voices, and was last updated 14 years, 10 months ago by Anonymous.

 and community spirit, shopping and dining, and outdoor recreation and natural beauty.

 Red, White and BOOM! kicks off July 4 with a parade in Historic Downtown McKinney.
-AVeterans Salute, the 14
+A

 th annual Killis Melton Ice Cream Crank Off and a car show with